germanbisurgi/jedi/README.md

 The argument `ìnitiator`can have one of the two values:
 - `"api"`: indicates that the change came from a call of a method like `setValue()` or from internal mechanism of this library.
-- `"user"`: indicates that the change came from an user interaction.
+- `"user"`: indicates that the change came from a user interaction.

 ## RefParser